 Minerals have been used in a variety of Clinique products since the brand’s inception.
 In fact, Blended Face Powder ($19), which launched the very same year the brand debuted, contains minerals.
 This past September, responding to the growing popularity of loose powders, Clinique Superbalanced Powder Makeup SPF 15 Mineral Rich Formula ($32.50) was introduced.
 Formulated to retain moisture balance but also absorb oil, the powder starts out in a compressed form, but via a compact “shaver” it is transformed into loose powder for application.
 Available at department stores and clinique.com.

 As a film, theater and television casting director and producer, Jane Iredale worked intimately with women whose careers depended on clear complexions.
 In 2004, she formed her cosmetics company to provide makeup that would aid the health of the skin by being talc and paraben free, anti-inflammatory and suitable for use with acne or rosacea.
 New launches include The Starter Kit ($79), which features five products and three brushes in a two layered jewel box, and Artists’ Eyes II ($96), a palette of six eye-color shades.
 Visit www.janeiredale.com for spas, pharmacies and doctors that sell the brand.

 We live in explosive times, and that includes an explosion of mineral-based makeup lines.
 The above is just a sampling.
 Other lines to check out are Pür Minerals, Monavé, Youngblood Mineral Cosmetics and Sheer Cover as well as introductions from L’Oréal and Neutrogena.
 You decide if the madness is fact or fiction.

-* Select products were gifted for this story.
+Note: Select products were complimentary sent for this story.